 Starbucks rides the fence in a few other areas:

 - Starbucks (kinda) follows the specialty coffee trends.
 Their cafes are filled with drinks and brewers that are beloved by the specialty coffee community, such as cold brew coffee, french presses, and pour over brewers.

 - Starbucks is a community participant in the specialty coffee industry.
 Their scientists speak at coffee events, their baristas compete in high-level competitions, and they even sponsor the big SCAA trade show every year.

 So….
 Is Starbucks Specialty Coffee Or Not?

-I believe Starbucks sacrifices quality for scale.
-And while I’m sad about it, I understand.
-I’m grateful that Starbucks made specialty coffee possible and that they slowly follow and validate the trends of the specialty community.
+The general attitude is that Starbucks sacrifices quality for scale.
+We're grateful that Starbucks made specialty coffee possible and that they slowly follow and validate the trends of the specialty community.

 For these reasons, I only give Starbucks an honorary “specialty” label.